hytechclub/web-101/Week02/README.md

 | Self-Paced Work | 40m |

 ## Warm-Up
 For a warm-up this week, do a quick form icebreaker.
-[Open the form here.](https://forms.office.com/Pages/DesignPageV2.aspx?subpage=design&FormId=iNuljKul90il4EzlCTX4B33juYEmlJlJpIkctSGCv9RUODk5QUQwSE1VS1NaS0RKOTlON05TSVIzVS4u&Token=bb860232bab6460fab03cc488fd13c20)

-When it's open, click "Present" in the upper right to see responses as they arrive.
-Discuss student answers as desired - and note that this same form from the past, so there are some old answers.
+[View responses here](https://hylandsw-my.sharepoint.com/:x:/g/personal/techoutreachteam_hyland_com/IQAB643k7BMaRY1CwOioLwxVAUh4_hgiMQj6N--spzYus5Q?e=yifvTy)

 The other important piece of this warm-up is the opportunity for students to consider final project ideas.
 They will have a chance to start a final project during the self-paced work portion of the lesson.
 When there is time to work on their projects, they should prioritize the vision, planning, and content over the HTML/CSS code - this will make it a little more flexible as the new lessons inform the possibilities for the sites.